soumya-jp/space_debris/README.md

 # Space Debris Classification Project

 ## Overview
 This project focuses on classifying space debris objects using data preprocessing, visualization, and Machine Learning techniques.
 The dataset includes various features such as object size, orbital parameters, and launch information.
 The goal is to accurately predict the `OBJECT_TYPE` category.
+Future plans include integration of **Robot Operating System (ROS)** to simulate autonomous data collection and real-time classification within a robotic environment.

 ## Dataset
 The dataset contains the following key features: